Glen Canyon: Glen Canyon Dam

 In the 1950s, with the proposal of a dam upstream of the Grand Canyon for water storage and hydroelectric power generation, many environmentalist groups rallied to prevent the inundation of the largely undeveloped canyons in the upper Colorado River watershed.
-The Sierra Club and its leader, David Brower, were instrumental in blocking the proposed Echo Park Dam in Dinosaur National Monument, but ignored Glen Canyon in the process.
-Before Glen Canyon was flooded in 1963, but after the struggle in Congress, Brower and many others floated the Colorado River through the canyon and realized the tremendous resource it was.
+The Sierra Club and many other conservation organizations were instrumental in blocking the proposed Echo Park Dam in Dinosaur National Monument.
+While Flaming Gorge Dam was built as an alternative to the proposed Echo Park and Split Mountain dams within Dinosaur National Monument, Glen Canyon lacked any protection as either a National Park or Monument.
+Without that protection, Glen Canyon Dam was authorized and constructed.
+In 1962, the Sierra Club's David Brower and many others floated the Colorado River through the canyon and realized the tremendous resource it was.
 The experience transformed Brower's attitude towards environmental preservation, making him more radical and less likely to compromise.
 His experience has been compared to the experience of John Muir with the Hetch Hetchy Reservoir in California.
-For Brower, it steeled him for the battle over a proposed dam in the Grand Canyon.
+For Brower, it steeled him for the 1960s battle over the proposed Marble Canyon Dam in the Grand Canyon.

 American writer Edward Abbey also documented his experience exploring Glen Canyon from the Colorado River prior to the completion of Glen Canyon Dam in his 1968 memoir Desert Solitaire, in the chapter titled "Down the River".